|Title:||Metadata for Python Software Packages 2.1|

 - The original key-value format should be read with email.parser.HeaderParser;

-- All transformed keys should be reduced to lower case, but otherwise should retain all other characters;
+- All transformed keys should be reduced to lower case.
+Hyphens should be replaced with underscores, but otherwise should retain all other characters;

 - The transformed value for any field marked with "(Multiple-use") should be a single list containing all the original values for the given key;